FLAIROx/JaxMARL/README.md

 ## See Also
 There are a number of other libraries which inspired this work, we encourage you to take a look!
 - [Mava](https://github.com/instadeepai/Mava): JAX implementations of IPPO and MAPPO, two popular MARL algorithms.
-- [Gymanx](https://github.com/RobertTLange/gymnax): implementations of classic RL tasks including classic control, bsuite and MinAtar.
+- [Gymanx](https://github.com/RobertTLange/gymnax): Implementations of classic RL tasks including classic control, bsuite and MinAtar.
-- [Jumanji](https://github.com/instadeepai/jumanji): a diverse set of environments ranging from simple games to NP-hard combinatoral problems.
+- [Jumanji](https://github.com/instadeepai/jumanji): A diverse set of environments ranging from simple games to NP-hard combinatoral problems.
 - [Pgx](https://github.com/sotetsuk/pgx): JAX implementations of classic board games, such as Chess, Go and Shogi.
 - [Brax](https://github.com/google/brax): A fully differentiable physics engine written in JAX, features continuous control tasks.